Pursuing quantum difference equations I: stable envelopes of subvarieties: Introduction

 \section{Introduction}

 The development of the theory of elliptic stable envelope was initiated by M.~Aganagic and A.~Okounkov in \cite{AOElliptic}.
 Since then the theory has found remarkable applications to various areas of mathematics.
-To list just a few, stable envelopes can be related to the so-called Bethe vectors in integrable models \cite{OkBethe}, they provide a new description of canonical bases for quantum groups \cite{Hik}, they manifest themselves as weight functions for solutions of the qKZ equations \cite{varch,RTV,konno1,konno2}, they provide explicit formulas for the R-matrices of various algebras (Yangians, quantum loop algebras and elliptic quantum groups) \cite{MO,Neg,ZinByk,InstR}.
-Stable envelopes also find important applications in Donaldson-Thomas theory of threefolds \cite{KOO}, quantum field theory and string theory \cite{KorGa,Dim}, and combinatorics of symmetric polynomials~\cite{NegGor,Wen,NegPier,GenJacks,MS}.
+To list just a few, stable envelopes can be related to the so-called Bethe vectors in integrable models \cite{OkBethe}, they provide a new description of standard bases for quantum groups \cite{Hik}, they manifest themselves as weight functions for solutions of the qKZ equations \cite{varch,RTV,konno1,konno2}, they provide explicit formulas for the R-matrices of various algebras (Yangians, quantum loop algebras and elliptic quantum groups) \cite{MO,Neg,ZinByk,InstR}.
+Stable envelopes also find important applications in Donaldson-Thomas theory of threefolds \cite{KOO}, and combinatorics of symmetric polynomials~\cite{NegGor,Wen,NegPier,GenJacks,MS}.
+We note also that the elliptic stable envelopes appear naturally in physics of $3d$ $\mathcal{N}=4$ supersymmetric gauge theories \cite{DedushNekr,BZ2}, they also describe the monodromy of partitions functions, studied for instance in \cite{KorGa,Dim}.

 Initially, the theory was built as a tool to describe the monodromy of qKZ-like equations and quantum difference equations associated with the quiver varieties \cite{OS}.
-These ideas were outlined in \cite{OkBethe,AOF} as a generalization of earlier developments in \cite{TV1,TV2,TV3,EV,TolMon}.
+These ideas were outlined in \cite{OkBethe,AOF} as a generalization of earlier developments, such as for instance \cite{TV1,TV2,TV3,EV,TolMon}.

-In geometric approach, qKZ equations and quantum difference equations describe $q$-holonomic modules generated by {\it vertex functions} of symplectic varieties \cite{pcmilect}.
+In geometric {\rrr the} approach, qKZ equations and quantum difference equations describe $q$-holonomic modules generated by {\it vertex functions} of symplectic varieties \cite{pcmilect}.
 These developments revealed a deep interaction between Gromov-Witten type enumerative theories and representation theory.
 We refer to \cite{Pushk1,Pushk2,KorZe} for recent progress in this direction, see also \cite{Dink1,Dink2} for the description of vertex functions in more specific situations.